domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Trust, but verify. --Suzanne Massie, American Scholar

-D'oh! --Homer Simpson, fictional character in The Simpsons
+D'oh! --Homer Simpson, fictional character in "The Simpsons"

 Jeepers!
-Zoinks! --Scooby-Doo, fictional character in Scooby-Doo
+Zoinks! --Scooby-Doo, fictional character in "Scooby-Doo"

-Narf! --Pinky, fictional character in Pinky and the Brain
+Narf! --Pinky, fictional character in "Pinky and the Brain"

 That'll do, pig.
 That'll do. --Farmer Arthur Hoggett, fictional character in the film "Babe" (1995)